 This episode shares a great business story, that started from curiosity and ended up in a luxury brand.

 Today, Elvis & Kresse makes high-end accessories out of discarded firehoses.
 And it all started with the mix of curiosity and indignation of a woman when seeing tons of firehoses being delivered to their final destination: landfill.

 Walking through this business journey is a refreshing and empowering exercise, a great circular design success story!

 Back to the topic of humans being part of nature, Michael Pawlyn points out how 2020 has highlighted the fragility of our systems, marking the end of us living beyond the laws of nature.

 In design, this calls for a regenerative approach.

-Regenerative goes beyond sustainable, it’s above neutrality and refers to the need of having a positive impact, not just avoiding negative impacts.
+Regenerative goes beyond sustainable, it’s above neutrality and refers to the need of having positive impacts, not just avoiding negative ones.

 (This reminded me of Broken Nature, the Triennale exhibition that described the role of design in similar terms).

 What do natural exploration and green recovery have in common?